This page is maintained as conservative homeowner guidance and updated when linked official materials or local workflow notes change.

 Estimate before the cesspool-upgrade path

 Hawaii quote conversations get more real once you know whether a cesspool trigger is active and whether the county building-permit handoff and approval-to-use file are already in play.
 The calculator result already shows the likely tank band, system class, cost range, and state-specific rule context.
-If you already know the project type, you can also skip straight to the short quote form.
+Use the file, permit, or authority path above before you move into quote mode.

 Related links